nymerias/MixerTanks/README.md

 # MixerTanks

-A tank game on Mixer!
+A tank game that you can play interactively on Mixer!
+Made for Microsoft One Week Hackathon.